pkpatel001/UniversalPromptStudio/README.md

 See the LICENSE file for details.

-Copyright (c) 2026 Universal Prompt Studio Contributors.
+Copyright (c) 2026 The Patel Brothers Creative Solutions.